-Open the Quotation Manager and select two or more codes in the filter area.
+Open the Quotation Manager and select two or more codes in the filter area on the left.

-The default operator in the yellow filter bar above the quotation list is 'any'.
-If you want to change it, click on it and select the 'all' operator.
+The default operator in the yellow filter bar above the quotation list is 'ANY'.
+If you want to change, click on it and select the 'ALL' operator.

 To save the results as smart code, right-click on any of the selected codes and select Create Smart Code from the context menu.